SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-train_metric.md

 layout: practice
 author: Alex Serban, Joost Visser
 name: Capture the Training Objective in a Metric that is Easy to Measure and Understand
+title: Capture the Training Objective in a Metric that is Easy to Measure and Understand
 category: Experiment
 unique_id: exp_trainingmetric
 index: 7